 Best iPhone headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhone headphones you can buy in 2022.

 But your options aren't just limited to Apple.
-Below, we've selected only the best iPhone headphones from our recent reviews that are compatible with Apple's handset so you can get the very best audio from your iPhone 12, iPhone 12 Mini, iPhone 12 Pro Max or any iPhone for that matter.
+Below, we've selected only the best iPhone headphones from our recent reviews that are compatible with Apple's handset so you can get the very best audio from your iPhone 13, iPhone 12, iPhone 12 Mini, iPhone 12 Pro Max or any Apple handset for that matter.

 So which will you choose?
 Wireless or wired?
 Noise-cancelling or noise-isolating?
 In-ear, on-ear or over-ear?
 Have a look and see which jump out at you.